 National security process: National security process includes National Security Letters (“NSLs”) and orders issued under the Foreign Intelligence Surveillance Act (“FISA orders”).
 We’d like to be more specific, but Dropbox is not permitted by the US government to report the exact number received.

 Non-US requests: Non-US requests include any formal legal process from a non-US government seeking user data.
-At this time, we require non-US governments to follow the mutual legal assistance treaty process or letters rogatory process so that a US court will issue the required US legal process to Dropbox.
+At this time, we require non-US governments to follow the Mutual Legal Assistance Treaty process or letters rogatory process so that a US court will issue the required US legal process to Dropbox.